convexengineering/gpkit/docs/source/gettingstarted.rst

 Getting Started
 ***************

-GPkit is a Python package, so we assume basic familiarity with Python: if you"re new to Python we reccomend you take a look at `Learn Python <http://www.learnpython.org>`_.
+GPkit is a Python package, so we assume basic familiarity with Python: if you're new to Python we recommend you take a look at `Learn Python <http://www.learnpython.org>`_.

 Alright: `install GPkit <installation.html>`_ and import away.